MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/insomnia.md

  - phecke
 ---

-# Use Insomnia with Dataverse Web API
+# Use Insomnia local Scratch Pad with Dataverse Web API

 There are many third-party tools you can use to authenticate to Microsoft Dataverse environments to compose and send Web API requests.

 This article describes a strategy to authenticate and connect to Dataverse using a Microsoft Entra application (client) ID for an application registered by Microsoft that is pre-approved for all Dataverse environments.
 This means you don't need to register an application to get started using the Dataverse Web API.
-This article describes how to use this client ID with the popular [Insomnia API client](https://insomnia.rest/).
+This article describes how to use this client ID with the popular [Insomnia API client](https://insomnia.rest/) local Scratch Pad feature.
+This article does not demonstrate other ways to authenticate to Dataverse using Insomnia.

-One of the benefits that Insomnia provides is that it doesn't require that you create an account and doesn't store information about requests you send.
+The Insomnia local Scratch Pad doesn't require that you create an account and doesn't store information about requests you send.
+The instructions provided here describe how to use Insomnia local Scratch Pad.
+Of course, you may choose to create an account and use all the Insomnia features if you wish.

 > [!NOTE]
 > You can also use PowerShell with Visual Studio Code to authenticate with Dataverse Web API as an alternative to Insomnia or other API clients.
 [Get started using Web API with PowerShell and Visual Studio Code](quick-start-ps.md).
 This method: